Applying to physical therapy school

 Experiences and achievements #

-The PTCAS application includes two sections where you can provide information on experiences and achievements including employment, extracurricular activities, volunteering, awards, honors, and scholarships.
-If you shadowed any other professionals (for example, an occupational therapist or recreational therapist), you could also include that information with your extracurricular activities.
+The PTCAS experience instructions explain which category to use and what information is to be entered for employment, extracurricular activities, research, and volunteering.
+If you shadowed any other professionals, you could also include that information with your extracurricular activities.

 Program materials #